 For the shortening, you can use regular or butter flavored Crisco.
 I don’t particularly care for the butter flavored type, but I needed to use some up and found it worked really well in the cookies.
 The artificial butter flavoring wasn’t overpowering.

-The other key ingredient in these cookies is a bag of butterscotch morsels (butterscotch chips).
+The other key ingredient in these pecan cookies is a bag of butterscotch morsels (butterscotch chips).
 I used to always use Nestle, but one day I found some Hershey’s butterscotch flavored morsels and liked them better.
 I don’t care much for Aldi’s butterscotch morsels, and have get to try Guittard’s, which I’ve only seen on Amazon.

 Crinkly Butterscotch Pecan Cookies